-Many people don’t have time to wash and clean their vehicles.
+Many people don’t have time to wash and clean their cars, trucks, and other vehicles.
 After working 40-50 hours each week, the last thing many want to do of the weekends is to take care of chores around the house like washing their vehicles and cleaning the interiors.

 That’s where your child comes in.

 Washing, waxing, and detailing vehicles isn’t difficult, but it may take a few hours to get the job done.
 And it can potentially pay very well, too.
 Some auto detailing companies charge over $100 to do all three.
 Not bad for a full day’s work.

 6. Wash and Detail Boats, Motor Homes, Campers, and ATVs

 Cars and trucks aren’t the only things that get dirty.
 Boats, motor homes, campers, and ATVs also need to be cleaned.
 If you live near a lake or campground, cleaning these recreational vehicles might be a good opportunity for your child.

 Motor homes and campers may pay well due to their size.
 It takes a lot of elbow grease to wash those large vehicles.
 And it could take a lot of time to clean the interiors, too.